This section provides the details of all the common components you use in

-When you save a view in the Cost Plan gird, it will be available across all other instances and objects that are using the generic cost plan grid.
+When you save a view in the Cost Plan grid, it will be available across all other instances and objects that are using the generic cost plan grid.
 The generic Cost Plan grid is available for projects, ideas, and custom investments.
 If your current object instance does not include a grouping attribute that was used by a filter or group by in the saved view, you will receive an error message.
 Then, you will see an unsaved view with all the elements of the saved view that apply to your current object and instance.

 Saved Views on the Cost Plan Grid

 Example:Rita, a financial manager, created a cost plan for an idea and used department and location as a grouping attribute.
 In the cost plan, she sets the periods to months and a money decimal display.
-Finally, she groups the costs by location and saves her view.
+Finally, she groups the costs by location and saves and shares her view.
 When stakeholders apply this view to a custom investment cost plan where the grouping attribute is Cost Type, they will see an unsaved view.
 This is because the location grouping attribute is not available in the custom investment.
 Stakeholders will still see the periods set to months and the relevant money display.

 Available Attribute Data Types

 You can perform the following tasks using the attribute data types:

 While the attachment attribute is not available in the grid, you can now:

 - Configure the attachment attribute to be displayed in the Details panel.

 - Configure the blueprint of the corresponding object to display the attachment attribute on the Properties page.

 - View, upload, and delete attachments in the Details panel or in the Properties page.